mjbeswick/tacit-dom/docs/SIGNAL_INTERNALS.md

-# Signal Internals: Deep Dive into Thorix's Reactive System
+# Signal Internals: Deep Dive into Tacit-DOM's Reactive System

-This document provides a comprehensive technical explanation of how Thorix's signal system works internally.
+This document provides a comprehensive technical explanation of how Tacit-DOM's signal system works internally.
 It covers the implementation details, data structures, algorithms, and design decisions that power the reactive programming model.

 ## Table of Contents